TotallyInformation/node-red-contrib-uibuilder/README.md

   of more resource types such as: less/scss; UI frameworks such as Bootstrap, Foundation, Material UI; jsx or other dynamic templating; front-end frameworks such as VueJS, Angular or REACT.
 - Add ability to create resources from the Node-RED admin UI - currently all resources have to be created in the file system
-- Add integrated ExpressJS security to Socket.IO
-- Check code for [Dashboard node](https://github.com/node-red/node-red-dashboard/blob/master/ui.js) to see if there is anything useful we can include here
-- Check code for [http in node](https://github.com/node-red/node-red/blob/master/nodes/core/io/21-httpin.js) to see if there is anything useful we can include here
-- Process `httpNodeAuth`
+- *Copy template files to local override folder if not already existing*?
 - *(Maybe compile template resources to dist folder?)*
-- Add a check for new file changes in local `src` folder.
+- Add a check for new file changes in local `src` folder

-  For now, will rely on users creating `.recompile` flag file in local `src` folder.
+  For now, will rely on users creating `.recompile` flag file in local `src` folder. *(not yet implemented)*
+- Add additional standard front-end libraries such as: [RiotJS](http://riotjs.com/) (lightweight UI library, REACT-like but only 10k), [Tachyons.IO](http://tachyons.io) (Lightweight style library, responsive, accessible, modular, readable, performant, 14k)

 ## Changes

+v0.1.4

+- Add logic to client to start retrying to connect after server closedown
+- Final code and text tidying ready for wider use

+v0.1.3

+- Add control msgs from server to client on closedown of server (e.g. for redeploy)
+- Add topic to node config
+- Add userVendorPackages to node config

 v0.1.2